Am I Ready To Foster A Dog? Here Are 8 Ways To Know For Sure

-Before you decide to becoming a doggie foster parent, you really need to think about the feels involved here.
+Before you decide to become a doggie foster parent, you really need to think about the feelings involved here.
 You're taking in a pet, learning everything about him or her, probably starting to really care for the dog, and then giving him/her up.
 That's not an easy thing to do.
 If you get easily attached, and you think it will be heartbreaking for you to give up the dog, then this might not be the right move for you.
 Why put that emotional strain on yourself?

 You'll also want to think about the fact that the dog could be really tough to handle.
-You aren't guaranteed to get a dog who behaves perfectly - in fact, many dogs who are looking for foster homes came from bad environments and might be really hard to train and deal with.
+You aren't guaranteed to get a dog who behaves perfectly.
+In fact, many dogs who are looking for foster homes came from bad environments and might be really hard to train and deal with.
 You need to be emotionally ready for that kind of turmoil as well.

 3. You Have The Space Necessary

 Dogs need a lot of room, and so if you're living in a tiny apartment, you might not want to foster one.
 Do you have enough space for all of the things that come with a dog?
 Will the dog be able to have some of their own space as they get adjusted to their new environment?
 Do you have a backyard where the dog can go out, or are you able to walk the dog?
 These are all important things to consider.